open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 2. second section is Base64-encoded JWT claims
 3. third section is Base64-encoded binary signature value

-Because of the signature, it is not possible to modify the JWT claims anymore.
-If we wish to skip some values from the array of "aud" claim, in order to hide nonce values from other CSS servers and to prevent the replay possibility, this is not possible without breaking the signature.
+Because of the signature, it is not possible to modify JWT claims anymore.
+If we wish to skip some values from the array of "aud" claim (in order to hide nonce values from other CSS servers and to prevent a replay possibility), this is not possible without breaking the signature.

 ### Intro to SD-JWT standard

-SD-JWT standard (<https://sdjwt.js.org>, <https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/>) defines a mechanism for selective disclosure of individual elements of a JSON object, which is used as the payload of a JSON Web Signature (JWS) structure.
+SD-JWT draft standard (<https://sdjwt.js.org>, <https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/>) defines a mechanism for selective disclosure of individual elements of a JSON object, which is used as the payload of a JSON Web Signature (JWS) structure.
 It assumes an ecosystem with following entities:

 1. SD-JWT is created by an entity called _Issuer_.
 Issuer decides, which claims are included in SD-JWT and which claims will be individually disclosable.
 Issuer signs the SD-JWT with its key pair and secures the SD-JWT against modifications.
 2. SD-JWT is received from Issuer by an entity called _Holder_.
 Holder decides when and where to present the SD-JWT and also decides, which disclosable claims it wishes to reveal and which claims it wishes to keep secret from Verifier.